Porfimer Sodium (POR-fi-mer SOE-dee-um)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using any other medicine that could make you sensitive to light.
-This includes many antibiotic medicines, such as griseofulvin (Grisactin®), tetracyclines (doxycycline, minocycline, or Vibramycin®), quinolones (Cipro® or Levaquin®), and sulfonamides or "sulfa" drugs (Bactrim® or Septra®).
-Some other medicines that cause light sensitivity are phenothiazines (such as Compazine®, Phenergan®, Serentil®, or Thorazine®), some diabetes medicines (oral medicine such as glipizide, glyburide, Glucophage®, or Glucotrol®), and diuretics or "water pills" (such as hydrochlorothiazide).
+This includes many antibiotic medicines, such as griseofulvin (Grisactin®), tetracyclines (such as doxycycline, minocycline, or Vibramycin®), quinolones (such as ciprofloxacin, Cipro®, or Levaquin®), or sulfonamides or "sulfa" drugs (such as sulfamethoxazole, Bactrim®, or Septra®).
+Some other medicines that cause light sensitivity are phenothiazines (such as prochlorperazine, Compazine®, Phenergan®, Serentil®, or Thorazine®), diabetes medicines that you take by mouth (such as glipizide, glyburide, Glucophage®, or Glucotrol®), or diuretics or "water pills" (such as hydrochlorothiazide).

 - Make sure your doctor knows if you are also receiving radiation therapy.
 You need to wait 2 to 4 weeks between phototherapy and radiation therapy.